Filasteen-Engineering/Filasteen-Way/README.md

 - No one can manipulate posts you see or share with followers.

-- Receive Bitcoin from anyone in the world with built-in support for Lightning Addresses. (egx: you@filasteen.me)
+- Receive Bitcoin from anyone in the world with built-in support for Lightning Addresses. (ex: you@filasteen.me)

 It's the easiest way to start accepting Bitcoin for payments without having to be online all the time.